dgaydukov/cert-aws/files/sa.md

 * hardware appliance - you but it and use in your on-premise

 ###### ECS
 ECS (Elastic Container Service) - docker container management service to run apps on a managed cluster of Amazon EC2 instances.
 It eliminate the need to operate container management infra (like kubernetes).
-There are 2 ways to create cluster
+There are 2 ways to create cluster:
 * Networking only - Fargate is managing/orchestrating your cluster
 * EC2 Linux/Windows + Networking - you manage EC2 cluster yourself
 Cluster is just a VPC, subnets (by default 2), group of ec2 instances (in case of Fargate it manages instances by itself)